nochet/early_experience/ProjectNotes.md

 STEP 3: PROCESS RAW FECUNDITY DATA

 a) Egg count data, script: `compare_counts.Rmd`
-Inputs: `scripts/name_conversion.txt`
+Inputs: `scripts/name_conversion.txt` - linking egg images to metadata
         `/original/ee_temp_Values_Sheet_AJ.txt` - counted by Andrew Jones
         `/original/EE_counts_DD.txt` - counted by De'anne Donnel

-        `/processed/Early_Experience_LiFec.txt` - merging with other data
-  - This script is only for checking counts - its outputs are not used further.
+  - This script is only for checking counts by different people, not for further analysis.

 b) Data cleaning, script: `process_fecundity.Rmd`
+This scripts brings together several tables that were created by three people whoc counted images in ImageJ.
+It also includes tables where we swapped random images to check each others' counts.
+Some images were flagged as too high or low in counts and were re-counted.

-Input: `/processed/Early_Experience_Data_rechecked.txt` # cleaned data
+Input: `/processed/Early_Experience_Data_rechecked.txt` - data checked by Andrew
+        `/processed/Early_Experience_LiFec.txt` - Partial counts made previously
+        `/processed/recounts_checked.csv` - some images were recounted
+        `/processed/Recount_ImagesFlagged_extremeOutliers.csv` - rechecking outlying counts
 Output: `/processed/tricount.txt`

 c) Visualization, script: `scripts/eefecund_viz.Rmd` and `eefecund_viz.html`